hazelcast/hazelcast/hazelcast-documentation/src/Map-MapListener.md

 #### MapPartitionLostListener

-You can listen for `MapPartitionLostEvent` instances by registering an implementation of `MapPartitionLostListener`, which is also a sub-interface of `MapListener`.
+You can listen to `MapPartitionLostEvent` instances by registering an implementation of `MapPartitionLostListener`, which is also a sub-interface of `MapListener`.

-Lets consider the following code sample:
+Let`s consider the following example code:

 ```java
   public static void main(String[] args) {